GLOBAL MARKETS-Stocks dip as U.S. stimulus underwhelms and coronavirus angst lingers

 NEW YORK, Dec 22 (Reuters) - Lingering concerns over a new variant of COVID-19 in the United Kingdom weighed on a gauge of global equities on Tuesday and sent the euro, pound and Treasury yields lower.

-The benchmark U.S. S&P 500 stock index dipped in choppy trade, despite the U.S. Congress's passage of an $892 billion coronavirus aid package.
+The benchmark U.S. S&P 500 stock index hovered near flat in choppy trade, despite the U.S. Congress's passage of an $892 billion coronavirus aid package.

 Some investors said that the fiscal stimulus had already been priced into U.S. equities, while other observers considered the package underwhelming.